ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A520 CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2, r0p3,
    r0p4 of the CPU.
 It is still open.

+- ``ERRATA_A520_3685825``: This applies erratum 3685825 workaround to
+   Cortex-A520 CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2, r0p3,
+   r0p4 of the CPU.
+It is still open.

 For Cortex-A715, the following errata build flags are defined :

 - ``ERRATA_A715_2238661``: This applies erratum 2238661 workaround to